chrislloyd/git-remote-sqlite/README.md

   to add your own security layer or use SQLite's built-in encryption extensions.

+### Should I use this for my companies Git Repo?

+Probably not. **git-remote-sqlite** is not 1.0 yet.
+It _definitely_ has bugs, performance cliffs and unknown behavior that makes it unsuitable for anything other than disposable toys.

 ## TODO

 - [ ] Git hook support